clij/clij2-fft/docs/buildlibs/build.md

 The c++ library 'clij2fft' implements several FFT based algorithms built on top of clFFT.
 This library is indepentent of java.

+Running the [javacppbuild.cpp script](https://github.com/clij/clij2-fft/blob/master/javacppbuild.sh) should orchestrate all parts of the build process by calling ```cppbuild.sh```, ```mvn install```, and then copying the native wrapper to the lib directory.

+For completeness (and to help troubleshoot) the build process is described in more detail below.

 ### Pre-requisites for all operating systems

 [clfft](https://github.com/clMathLibraries/clFFT/releases)